MohamedSabith97/Functional-Doc_HRM/New_Format.md

 > ## **[Travel Request:](#travel)**

-The Travel Request will create and begins, When the employee request for the Travel Arrangement from ARCO in Leave Request and Employee Retirement Request.
+Travel Request will create and begins, if employee request for the Travel from ARCO in Leave Request and Employee Retirement Request.

 Travel Arrangements is applicable for Who on accommadation in Lodging.